 - A hammer, chisel, dust mask and safety glasses

 Locksmith-Tip: measure your door’s thickness to be sure it is between 1 3/8 and 1 3/4 of an inch.
-If it is thicker, you will need to order an extension kit for your lock.
+If it is thicker, you will need to order an extension kit for the lock you are installing.

 Decide where you want the lock to be placed.
 Typically, we place them about six to twelve inches above the door handle or existing door deadbolt.

-Prep the Door for the Deadbolt Lock Installation
+Prepare the Door for the Lock Installation – Bore the Door

 You might find it easier to remove the door from the hinges and work on sawhorses to bore the holes, but it is not necessary.

-In some cases you will secure the template now using any clamp that came with the template.
-In other cases, the template is held in place by drilling the two 1/8 inch pilot holes on the edge of the door, that will later be used for the latch plate screws, and then using these holes with screws to secure the template to the doors edge.
+In some cases you will secure the drill template using a clamp that came with the template.
+In other cases, the template is held in place by drilling the two 1/8 inch pilot holes on the edge of the door.
+These pilot holes are later be used for the latch plate screws so there will be no extra holes in the door.

 1. Use the latch plate that came with the locks and trace it on the edge of the door.
 Then use a chisel to chisel out for the latch plate.
 It is important to use a good, sharp chisel for this.
 Our locksmiths prefer the Dewalt chisel found here on Amazon.